indiana-university/rivet-docs/content/components/utilities/flex.md

 - `.rvt-wrap-reverse`

 #### justify-content
-Please see the docs on [MDN][1] more information about the [justify-content](https://developer.mozilla.org/en-US/docs/Web/CSS/justify-content) property.
+See the documentation on [MDN][1] for more information about the [justify-content](https://developer.mozilla.org/en-US/docs/Web/CSS/justify-content) property.

 - `.rvt-justify-start`
 - `.rvt-justify-end`